What is enhanced due diligence (EDD)?

 - Perform adverse media checks – run an in-depth search in the media for any coverage of the client.
 It can provide insights into the company’s reputation, the sanctions it faces, and information on any crimes that it may have committed.

-How AI can streamline the enhanced due diligence process
+How AI can streamline the enhanced due diligence (EDD) process

-A thorough, enhanced due diligence process can be a time-consuming project.
+A thorough, EDD process can be a time-consuming project.
 However, there are AI tools that quickly scan data from thousands of sources and give you a reliable overview of the important factors.

 Some of the insights you can get are: